Appalling, dismal, awful and a stinker – Huddersfield Town fans on Crystal Palace defeat

-Huddersfield Town fans were left dismay at the lacklustre performance of their side in the 2-0 home defeat to Crystal Palace over the weekend.
+Huddersfield Town fans were left dismayed at the lacklustre performance of their side in the 2-0 home defeat to Crystal Palace over the weekend.

-David Wagner's men were second-best throughout with a first-half strike from James Tomkins and a 68 minute penalty from Luka Milivojevic sealed victory for the visiting Eagles.
+David Wagner's men were second-best throughout with a first-half strike from James Tomkins and a 68th minute penalty from Luka Milivojevic sealing victory for the visiting Eagles.

 Having claimed only one point from the last two John Smith's Stadium games against relegation rivals, many supporters are now fearing the worse for the side's long-term Premier League status.